London Underground workers announce six-day Tube strike

 Mr Lynch said he was concerned about the “strain” the proposed cuts are putting on Tube workers, claiming they face a third of their pension being cut.

-Unions say any pay offer should reflect the rising cost of living - with the inflation rate only recently having dipped below 10%.
+Unions say any pay offer should reflect the rising cost of living – with the inflation rate only recently having dipped below 10 per cent.

 Join our commenting forum